11. The Village

 The locomotive’s first appearance had not been to bear freight, nor passengers, but to supply the railroad’s construction crew, steadily laying the tracks before them as they crossed New England.
 The railroad’s laborers were mostly from Ireland, and many of them took notice of the quality and abundance of the land around them; longtime Newtown farmers had been giving up their homesteads to seek fortune in the city, in business and manufacturing.
 And already, the rubber factories on the river were being purchased and retrofitted by New York Belting and Packing Company; now the factory was in need of laborers, to help make a new kind of high-pressure fire hose, necessary to extinguish flames at the top of the era’s new, taller buildings.

 The Irish came to Newtown in waves, escaping the Great Famine that was ravaging their homeland.
 They brought with them a different way of life, and the town changed around them as their ranks grew; Newtown’s first Roman Catholic Church was organized on August 1, 1859, when the Reverend Francis Lenihan began conducting mass out of an old Universalist temple, just north of the town crossroads.
 Its cemetery is still marked by the names of soldiers from the 1860s, each representing Newtown’s sacrifices in the Civil War: men that had followed the flow of arms from Colt’s factories in Connecticut, down to quell the southern rebellion.

-This second-hand temple for Newtown’s Catholics lasted until 1882, when the parishioners finished building their own house of worship: St. Rose of Lima Church, about a half a mile east of the meeting house on Church Hill Road.
+The Catholic parishioners of Newtown would continue to meet in their second-hand temple until 1882, when they finished building their own house of worship: St. Rose of Lima Church, located a half-mile east of the meeting house, on Church Hill Road.